EOSC-FAIR4S/eosc-fair4s.github.io/skills-profiles.md

 ---
-title: Skill profiles
+title: Skills profiles
-layout: skillprofiles
+layout: skillsprofiles
 ---

 Skill profiles answer the following questions for each of the key skills: